pasmopy/pasmopy/docs/model_development.rst

 How to use
 ----------
-Text2Model is a useful tool to build an ODE model from a text file describing biochemical reactions.
+Text2Model is a useful tool to build an ordinary differential equation (ODE) model from a text file describing biochemical reactions.

 The text file you need to prepare can be divided into three parts: